-- No contract language describing aircraft (including UAS) or pilot capabilities, standards, requirements or aircraft specific payment provisions. - The area of work should be described in terms of: scale of area, general topography, elevation, slope, vegetation, and accessibility by roads or off-road vehicles, land use restrictions for mechanized equipment, etc. - Aviation Regulations Acceptable Language: "The Contractor must comply with all applicable federal, state and local regulations and appropriate land use permitting procedures applicable to their operations." - Airspace Coordination In areas of military airspace it is acceptable to describe any BLM coordination agreements with military airspace scheduling or range control authorities and that it is the contractors' responsibility to coordinate their activities with the scheduling office or Range Control.
+- No contract language describing aircraft or pilot capabilities, standards, requirements or aircraft specific payment provisions. - The area of work should be described in terms of scale of area, general topography, elevation, slope, vegetation, and accessibility by roads or off-road vehicles, land use restrictions for mechanized equipment, etc. - Aviation Regulations Acceptable Language: "The Contractor must comply with all applicable federal, state and local regulations." - Airspace Coordination In areas of military airspace it is acceptable to describe any BLM coordination agreements with military airspace scheduling or range control authorities and that it is the contractors' responsibility to coordinate their activities with the scheduling office or Range Control.
 Close coordination is necessary to ensure compliance with applicable airspace coordination agreements that states have with military authorities. - Aircraft Equipment Specifications Acceptable Language: Delete all reference to aircraft/equipment.
-Suggested example clause: "...Contractor is required to demonstrate to the government that the equipment can capture the imagery and/or data as specified in the project description." - Radio/Communication Requirements Acceptable Language: "Contractor must provide a communication system so that contractor personnel engaged in the project at different locations can communicate at all times with each other, and so that government Project Inspectors may communicate with the contractor at any time to discuss performance matters."
-(The government VHF-FM radio system may have to be described.) - Application validation: Marking/GPS Acceptable Language: "Application equipment will be capable of physically marking or electronically mapping application routes to ensure that seed/fertilizer is applied evenly and completely and at the specified rates." - Transporting, Passengers and Equipment Acceptable Language: "Only approved contractor personnel, contractor equipment and government-provided equipment required for performance ... will be transported by contractor vehicles, trailers, animals or equipment." - Safety Hazards Acceptable Language: "Any ground or aerial hazards that would pose a danger to Contractor's personnel or operating equipment must be identified and mitigated by the Contractor prior to commencing operations".
+Suggested example clause: "...Contractor is required to demonstrate to the government that the application equipment can be calibrated and will evenly distribute the designated seed at rates specified in the Project Area Narratives." - Radio/Communication Requirements Acceptable Language: "Contractor must provide

-• Aircraft Use Reporting - Acceptable Language: Do not mention or require flight hour/aircraft usage reports.
+- a communication system so that contractor personnel engaged in the project at different locations can communicate at all times with each other, and so that government Project Inspectors may communicate with the contractor at any time to discuss performance matters."
+(The government VHF-FM radio system may have to be described.) - Application validation: Marking/GPS Acceptable Language: "Application equipment will be capable of physically marking or electronically mapping application routes to ensure that seed/fertilizer is applied evenly and completely and at the specified rates." - Transporting, Passengers and Equipment Acceptable Language: "Only approved contractor personnel, contractor equipment and government-provided equipment required for performance ... will be transported by contractor vehicles, trailers, animals or equipment." - Safety Hazards Acceptable Language: "Any ground or aerial hazards that would pose a danger to Contractor's personnel or operating equipment must be identified and mitigated by the Contractor prior to commencing operations". - Aircraft Use Reporting Acceptable Language: Do not mention or require flight hour/aircraft usage reports.